Table of Contents

 - The services your child will be provided

-For guidance on ARD meetings and IEP development see the Disability Rights Texas IDEA manual.
+For guidance on ARD meetings and IEP development, see the IDEA Manual.

 What are some important things to keep in mind when attending the initial ARD meeting?